prasadmakkirolla/14-Day-Python-Journey/README.md

-🛳️ Titanic Survival Prediction – Data Cleaning & ML Project This project is part of my 14-day Python learning journey, focused on real-world data analysis and machine learning using the Titanic dataset.
-The goal was to clean the data, engineer useful features, and build a logistic regression model to predict survival.
+🛳️ Titanic Survival Analysis with Python
+This project is part of my 14-day Python roadmap where I used the Titanic dataset to build a machine learning model that predicts survival outcomes.
+The goal was to go from raw data to a clean, model-ready dataset and apply data analysis, visualization, and ML techniques — all using Python.

+🚀 What This Project Covers
+✅ Data loading and inspection with pandas

+✅ Data cleaning (handling missing values, dropping irrelevant features)

+✅ Feature engineering (e.g. extracting titles, creating family size)

+✅ Categorical encoding and data transformation

+✅ Visualization (bar plots, heatmaps)

+✅ Machine learning model training (Logistic Regression)

+✅ Evaluation (Accuracy, Precision, Recall, F1 Score)

+📊 Dataset
+Source: Titanic survival dataset (train.csv from Kaggle)

+Total rows: 891

+Target variable: Survived (0 = No, 1 = Yes)

-📁 Files
+📁 Files in This Repo
-titanic_cleaned.csv – Final cleaned dataset ready for ML.
+titanic_cleaned.csv — Final cleaned dataset

-titanic_notebook.ipynb – Jupyter notebook with all preprocessing steps and model training.
+titanic_analysis.ipynb — Full Jupyter notebook with code and explanations

-🔧 What I Did
-✅ Loaded and explored the Titanic dataset
-✅ Cleaned missing data (Age, Embarked)
-✅ Engineered new features (FamilySize, Title)
-✅ Encoded categorical variables (Sex, Embarked, Title) ✅ Scaled numerical values (Age, Fare, SibSp, Parch)
-✅ Built and trained a logistic regression model
-✅ Evaluated model accuracy and predictions

-📊 Tools Used
+README.md — This file

+🔧 Tech Stack
-Python
+Python 3

 pandas, NumPy

+matplotlib, seaborn

 scikit-learn

-seaborn, matplotlib

-Jupyter Notebook
+🧠 Key Insights
+Passengers with families had slightly higher survival rates.

+Female passengers had significantly better survival outcomes.

+First-class passengers had the highest chances of survival.

+Certain titles (like “Master” and “Mrs”) had predictive value.

 📈 Model Performance
-Accuracy Score: 0.79 (approximate, may vary)

-Model: Logistic Regression

-💡 What I Learned
-Data preprocessing is crucial before ML

-Feature engineering boosts model understanding

-scikit-learn makes training/testing easy

-Clean code & comments make analysis easier to follow
+Accuracy: 0.79

+Precision: 0.73

+Recall: 0.73

+F1 Score: 0.73

+💡 What's Next?
+Try Decision Trees or Random Forest

+Build a web app using Streamlit to visualize predictions

+Apply same pipeline to a different dataset (like Titanic Test.csv)

+🧑‍💻 Built by Prasad